Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

 For more information visit https://github.com/webcomponents/webcomponentsjs#webcomponentsready-event

-1. Adding [reveal] attribute to body tag and include related css file:
+1. Add [reveal] attribute to body tag:

   `<body [reveal]>`

+2. Include related css file.
-2. You need to add css file that contains the styles for smooth page opacity transition.
+  You need to add a css file that contains the styles for smooth page opacity transition.
 Open src/index.js and add this line on top of the file:
   ```
   import '@rhelements/rhelement/rhelement.min.css';
   ```